om-mapari/WEB-DEVOLOPMENT/README.md

 # WEB-DEVOLOPMENT
-# These are the Notes that i created for to learning web devolopemnt
+# These are the Notes that i created to
+# for learning web devolopemnt